Aliases for TCF7 Gene

 GeneCards Summary for TCF7 Gene

 TCF7 (Transcription Factor 7) is a Protein Coding gene.
-Diseases associated with TCF7 include Gastric Cardia Adenocarcinoma and Hepatocellular Carcinoma.
-Among its related pathways are ERK Signaling and Signaling by Wnt.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
+Diseases associated with TCF7 include Gastric Cardia Adenocarcinoma and Astrocytoma.
+Among its related pathways are Signaling by Wnt and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is TCF7L2.

 UniProtKB/Swiss-Prot Summary for TCF7 Gene

 Transcriptional activator involved in T-cell lymphocyte differentiation.
 Necessary for the survival of CD4(+) CD8(+) immature thymocytes.
 Isoforms lacking the N-terminal CTNNB1 binding domain cannot fulfill this role.
 Binds to the T-lymphocyte-specific enhancer element (5'-WWCAAAG-3') found in the promoter of the CD3E gene.
 May also act as feedback transcriptional repressor of CTNNB1 and TCF7L2 target genes.
 TLE1, TLE2, TLE3 and TLE4 repress transactivation mediated by TCF7 and CTNNB1.